 - Paper plane

-You may find it referenced on a number of Ipoh street art guides online, but unfortunately it has been permanently removed, and the owner of the building had it painted over.
-This is quite sad, but outlines the transient nature of street art.
+You may find it referenced on a number of Ipoh street art guides online, but unfortunately, it has been permanently removed, and the owner of the building had it painted over.
+This is quite sad but it certainly outlines the transient nature of street art.

 The ITIC (Ipoh Tourist Information Centre) in Ipoh old town have recently drawn up helpful little maps that outline the locations of all of the major Ipoh street art pieces so that you can embark on a self-guided Ipoh street art tour around the city.